telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Details

 The expandable **Details** window, located to the right of the log title, shows the technical and environmental data extracted from the Extension.
-That data includes information about the URL, time, OS, browser, screen resolution, used localization, timestamps, Extension version, and the enabled Extension [capture options]({%slug fj-capture-options%}).
+That data includes information about the URL, time, OS, browser, screen resolution, used localization, timestamps, extension version, and the [capture options]({%slug fj-capture-options%}) enabled from the Fiddler Jam extension.

 ![details window](../images/portal/logs/fj-portal-log-capture-info.png)